FathimaHusna/OmniAssistAI/demo_script.md

 **Goal**: Record a 2-3 minute video showcasing the capabilities of OmniAssist AI.

 ## Setup
-1. Ensure the server is running: `uvicorn app.main:app --reload`
+1. Ensure the server is running: `uvicorn api.main:app --reload`
 2. Open the frontend: `http://localhost:8000/static/index.html`
 3. Have a sample image ready (e.g., a chart or screenshot).
 4. Start your screen recorder (OBS, Loom, etc.).